 Please ensure that all mobile phones are turned off, before you, and your guests, enter the auditorium.
 You are not permitted to use these during the ceremony.

 Once you enter the auditorium, you will be met by Symphony Hall and Newman University staff, who will ask to see your graduand seating ticket and direct you to your designated seat.
 You must sit in your allocated seat, as this corresponds to the order in which you will be taken onto the stage.
 You must also retain your seating ticket, as you are required to present it to the reader on stage.

 If you lose your seating ticket before entering the auditorium, please inform a member of staff on the Registration Desks, so that you can be given a replacement.

 Your guests are asked to enter the auditorium via the door number indicated on their ticket, which corresponds to the seating level they have been allocated.
 As guests are not allocated specific seats within their designated seating level, we advise that they arrive early to take their seats, once the doors to the auditorium open for each ceremony, at 10.45am and 2.45pm, respectively.

-Individual requirements for guests (i.e. mobility issues, sight or hearing problems) should be stated at the time of booking.
+Individual requirements for guests (i.e. mobility issues, sight or hearing problems) should be stated at the time of booking tickets.
 Seating is available for guests in wheelchairs and a companion.
 As this area is limited, only one companion can be seated in the box.
 For more information, click here.